 As I discuss here, increasing your contract value comes down to three key factors:

-1. Your Environment & Mindset – If everyone around you is selling low, you’ll feel the pressure to do the same.
-Surround yourself with high-performers who set the pace for higher contract values.
+1. Your Environment & Mindset – If everyone around you is selling low, you’ll feel pressured to do the same.
+Surround yourself with high performers who set the pace for higher contract values.

-2. Belief in Your Service – Know your company, product, and process inside-out.
-When you’re fully convinced that your service is worth more, customers will be too.
+2. Belief in Your Service—Know your company, product, and process inside out.
+When you’re convinced that your service is worth more, customers will be, too.

-3. Confidence in Pricing – If you feel bad about charging more, customers will sense it.
-Apple doesn’t feel bad charging $1,200 for an iPhone that costs them $100 to make—because they know the value they offer.
+3. Confidence in Pricing – Customers will sense it if you feel bad about charging more.
+Apple doesn’t feel bad charging $1,200 for an iPhone that costs them $100 to make, because they know the value they offer.
 You should feel the same way about your pest control service.

 The difference between a $400 contract and a $1,000+ contract is not the service—it’s your ability to create perceived value.
 Customers pay for peace of mind, professionalism, and expert-level solutions.